The European market potential for ceramic dinnerware

 1. Product description

-In home decoration and home textiles (HDHT), the homeware category consists of two sub-categories: dinnerware (related to eating) and cookware (related to food preparation).
+In Home Decoration and Home Textiles (HDHT), there are several categories consisting of various product groups.
+The homeware category has two sub-categories: dinnerware (related to eating) and cookware (related to food preparation).

 It can be sold in complete sets of 12 to 16 pieces, or individually.
+Well-known brands with high levels of customer loyalty dominate the dinnerware market.
+Many developing countries have a long tradition in producing ceramics, giving them a competitive advantage.
 Besides the consumer market, the hospitality market (hotels, catering establishments) is a specific segment.
-Well-known brands with high levels of customer loyalty dominate the dinnerware market.

-This study focuses on ceramic dinnerware.
-Many developing countries have a long tradition in processing ceramics.
-This gives them a competitive advantage in the trade of these products.

-This study uses the following codes to indicate trade in these products:
+This study focuses on ceramic dinnerware and uses the following codes to indicate trade in these products:

 Table 1: Product codes for dinnerware